 Teaming up with The Greener Camping Club, we are focused on eco-friendly camping, that looks like composting loos, no electrical hook-ups, minimal light pollution, recycling facilities and unmanicured surroundings to help the wildlife thrive.
-We have however, listened to our campers, and last year we introduced The Power House – a container just off the camping field to charge your devices and refreeze your ice packs, so you’re not completely without!
+We have however, listened to our campers and introduced The Power House – a container just off the camping field to charge your devices and refreeze your ice packs, so you’re not completely without!

 MEET THE TEAM

 If you already know Charity Farm, then it's likely you already know David.
-Co-owner of Charity Farm, he has spent the last 35 years building up the Countrystore.
-As a keen camper David has thrown himself into the new adventure of running a campsite and talked of nothing else but developing our glamping.
+Co-owner of Charity Farm, he has spent the last 35 years developing the Countrystore, which now incorporates a cafe and the glamping & camping.
+As a keen camper and DIY hero, David loves nothing more than a day spent improving the site in some way.

 HISTORY OF THE COUNTRYSTORE